Not-a-Shady-Organization/craigslist-scraper/README.md

 python craigslist_scraper.py --city [CITY] --count [COUNT]
 ```

-with optional `--min-word-count` option to filter for longer ads.
+with optional `--min-word-count` argument to filter for longer ads.
+Also optional, `--date` lets us filter to ads from a specific day (format mm-dd-yyyy).
 We also can scrape a particular ad at `URL`, placing the ad into `BUCKET_DIR` as...

 ```bash
 python craigslist_scraper.py --url [URL] --bucket-dir [BUCKET_DIR]